Aliases for GNB4 Gene

 GeneCards Summary for GNB4 Gene

 GNB4 (G Protein Subunit Beta 4) is a Protein Coding gene.
-Diseases associated with GNB4 include Charcot-Marie-Tooth Disease, Dominant Intermediate F and Charcot-Marie-Tooth Neuropathy Dominant Intermediate F. Among its related pathways are Circadian entrainment and NFAT and Cardiac Hypertrophy.
+Diseases associated with GNB4 include Charcot-Marie-Tooth Disease, Dominant Intermediate F and Charcot-Marie-Tooth Neuropathy Dominant Intermediate F. Among its related pathways are Signaling by GPCR and Presynaptic function of Kainate receptors.
 GO annotations related to this gene include signal transducer activity and protein complex binding.
-An important paralog of this gene is GNB1.
+An important paralog of this gene is GNB2.

 UniProtKB/Swiss-Prot for GNB4 Gene